 | Top-ranked universities (national) | 4 | β |

 The most significant concern in Indiana's educational data is the bachelor's degree attainment gap β at 28.2%, the state sits 7.2 percentage points below the national mean.
 This is a large gap with real consequences for the state's long-term cognitive performance trajectory.
 Higher education participation is one of the strongest environmental predictors of measured intelligence, and a state where a smaller proportion of the workforce has experienced four or more years of cognitively demanding academic training will, over time, accumulate a structural disadvantage in population-level cognitive metrics.
-The research on fluid versus crystallised intelligence is directly relevant here β while early educational quality builds fluid reasoning capacity, sustained higher education exposure builds the crystallised knowledge base that accounts for a substantial portion of measured IQ.
+Research on fluid versus crystallised intelligence is directly relevant here β while early educational quality builds fluid reasoning capacity, sustained higher education exposure builds the crystallised knowledge base that accounts for a substantial portion of measured IQ.

 Indianapolis: Indiana's Cognitive Engine